 Weathify Original Plan

-These low-cost accounts provide expansive market access across five risk profiles: cautious, tentative, confident, ambitious, and adventurous.
-When making investment decisions, Wealthify aligns its portfolio selection along long-term horizons, extolling the value of ‘time in the market’ instead of ‘timing the market’.
+Wealthify Original Plans use low-cost investment funds to provide expansive market access across five risk profiles: cautious, tentative, confident, ambitious, and adventurous.
+They align their portfolio selection along long-term horizons when making investment decisions, extolling the value of “time in the market” instead of “timing the market”.

 Wealthify Ethical Plan